 It is very common for influencers and other celebrity personalities in international markets to trademark their names and to commercialise their trademarks by way of licencing agreements.

-It seems both odd and unfortunate that Danish influencers do so well when entering into commercial partnerships, but that very often they fail to consider the idea of commercialising their intellectual property.
-They would be in a much better position, if they sought legal advice and had an IPR strategy drawn up commensurate with their trademark portfolio, and if they considered the possibility of licencing their brand to, say, clothing or cosmetics companies for the purpose of generating ‘passive’ income.
+It seems both odd and unfortunate that Danish influencers do so well when entering commercial partnerships, but that very often they fail to consider the idea of commercialising their intellectual property.
+They would be in a much better position, if they sought legal advice and had an IPR strategy drawn up commensurate with their trademark portfolio, and if they considered the possibility of licencing their brand to, say, clothing or cosmetics companies.

 Most importantly, influencers must retain control of their brand, so they themselves can decide how best to utilise it.